Table of contents

 Property Median price Δ MoM Δ QoQ Δ Annual

-Melbourne buyers have consistently enjoyed more choice relative to other markets, at the same time construction rates relative to population growth in Victoria have been somewhat balanced compared to other parts of the country.
+Melbourne buyers have consistently enjoyed more choice than in other markets, and construction rates relative to population growth in Victoria have been somewhat balanced, unlike other parts of the country, where we are not building enough dwellings.

-At the same time the Victorian government has created uncertainty amongst the investors and business people, and local economics is a major factor in the health of a property market.
+At the same time, the Victorian government has created uncertainty amongst investors and business people, and local economics is a significant factor in the health of the property market.

-The result is that the Melbourne housing market has not performed as strongly as most other capitals over the last year or two.
+The result is that the Melbourne housing market has not performed as strongly as most other capitals over the last couple of years.

-However, this currently creates a window of opportunity for strategic property investors as Melbourne property values have significant upside potential.
+However, the Melbourne market has turned the corner with 8 months of growth, but there is currently a window of opportunity for strategic property investors as Melbourne property values still have significant upside potential.

 Why the underperformance of the Melbourne market?

-Also, investor demand has also been lower in Melbourne dues to discontent with the way the Victorian government is treating investors and favouring tenants.
+Also, investor demand has been lower in Melbourne due to discontent with the way the Victorian government is treating investors and favouring tenants.

-More recently improving affordability and February's interest rate cut seems to have boosted Melbourne buyer a confidence creating renewed demand and price growth.
+More recently, improving affordability and the interest rate cut seem to have boosted Melbourne buyers ' confidence, creating renewed demand and subsequent price growth.

-Melbourne's auction results show the market depth experienced last year with multiple buyers vying for good properties.
+Melbourne's auction results show the market depth experienced over the last few months, with virtually "boom time" results, with multiple buyers vying for good properties.

 Sydney's median property price